influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 ---

 ## Upgrading from version 1.3.x to 1.3.8
-Version 1.3.8 is a drop-in replacement for earlier releases of 1.3.x with no data migration required.
+Version 1.3.8 is a drop-in replacement for earlier releases of 1.3.x with no data migration required, unless you have been using the TSI preview.

 ### For users of the TSI preview
 If you have been using the TSI preview with 1.3.6 or earlier 1.3.x releases, you will need to follow the upgrade steps to